 Grief and loss: Grief, or grief and loss are part and parcel of loving someone, of having close and caring relationships and ties.
 Grief can be caused by the loss of someone you love, or because of the loss of something important, like a job or someone’s health.
 Counselling helps with the development of coping strategies at a difficult, and sometimes emotionally confusing, time.

 Depression: I have worked with depression and anxiety extensively.
 At this time of universal uncertainty and worry, it’s important that this be addressed for individuals and families to be able to function in a healthy manner.
 Please let me know if depression is causing problems for you and/or your family so it can be discussed and addressed with care.

-Overall: My practice is an empathy, communication, educational, and non-judgement based practice, all of which are vitally important for supportive counselling, and for healthy relationships.
+Overall: My practice is a compassion, communication, educational, and non-judgement based practice, all of which are vitally important for supportive counselling, and for healthy relationships.

 This is a secular and NoH8 practice.
 All people/couples/partners are welcome here.

 Late sessions available Mon-Thurs – 7pm start.
 Friday – 6.30pm start.